 They are also a good option for people with limited space or who don’t have a garden, as they can easily be put into a corner or in the basement.

-If you have unused food which is still in good condition, then you could consider donating it to a food bank rather than throwing it away.
+If you have unused food which is still in good condition, then you could consider donating it to your local food bank or to a homeless shelter rather than throwing it away.

 A simple action like this has two benefits: not only does it reduce landfill mass, but it also provides cheap, accessible food for the homeless and for other people who would be unable to afford good nutrition otherwise .